Prelude to the Mishima Incident: 1968 (Shōwa 43)

 On November 10, in the midst of university protests, Mishima went to the Tokyo University together with Hiroyuki Agawa to demand the release of Kentarō Hayashi (林健太郎), the dean of the Faculty of Letters, who had been confined in a classroom by the New Left Tokyo University Zenkyōtō.
-He requested a meeting with Hayashi, but was turned down by the Zenkyōtō.(This confinement incident is called Kentarō Hayashi Confinement Incident (林健太郎監禁事件, Hayashi Kentarō Kankin Jiken).)
+He requested a meeting with Hayashi, but was turned down by the Zenkyōtō.(This confinement incident is called Kentarō Hayashi Confinement Incident (林健太郎監禁事件).)

 During a lecture on guerrilla warfare by Colonel Yamamoto on December 21, Mishima asked, "Isn't guerrilla warfare the tactics of the weak, who deceive others?"
 During a break in the lecture, Masakatsu Morita asked Yamamoto, "Who is the worst person in Japan?
 Who should we kill to best benefit Japan?"
 Colonel Yamamoto replied, "You can't kill someone unless you're prepared to die.
 I still haven't found the true enemy."

-At the end of December, core Tatenokai members and Colonel Yamamoto and others gathered at Mishima's residence to explore plans for cooperation between the Tatenokai, Sohgo Security Services Co., Ltd. (綜合警備保障株式会社, Sohgo Keibi hoshō), and the Hunters' Association (猟友会, Ryōyu kai).
-The topic soon turned to indirect aggression (間接侵略, Kansetsu sinryaku) that seeking to destroy Japanese traditional culture and lead to a communist revolution within the country, through information and psychological warfare.
+At the end of December, core Tatenokai members and Colonel Yamamoto and others gathered at Mishima's residence to explore plans for cooperation between the Tatenokai, Sohgo Security Services Co., Ltd. (now ALSOK Co., Ltd.) (綜合警備保障株式会社), and the Hunters Association (猟友会, Ryōyu kai).
+The topic soon turned to indirect aggression (unconventional warfare) (間接侵略, Kansetsu sinryaku) that seeking to destroy Japanese traditional culture and lead to a communist revolution within the country, through information and psychological warfare.
 And Mishima asked, "When exactly will you rise up?"
-Colonel Yamamoto replied, "It would be when the mob breaks into the Imperial Palace and insults the Emperor, or when the Public Security Operation is called out."
+Colonel Yamamoto replied, "It would be when the mob breaks into the Imperial Palace and insults the Emperor, or when the Public Order Deployment is called out."
 Mishima howling laughed with glee and said, "At that time, I'll be the company commander under you Sir."